Warren Buffett's Success and Achievements in Timeline

 April 2006: Gain on currency contracts

-By April 2006, Warren Buffett's total gain on forward contracts to deliver U.S. dollars against other currencies was over $2 billion.
+In April 2006, Warren Buffett's total gain on forward contracts to deliver U.S. dollars against other currencies exceeded $2 billion.

 In 2007, Warren Buffett was listed among Time's 100 Most Influential People in the world.

-In October 2008, Warren Buffett invested $230 million for 10% of battery maker BYD Company, which runs a subsidiary of electric automobile manufacturer BYD Auto.
-This investment reaped over 500% return in less than a year.
-Previously in 2008, Buffett sold his stake in PetroChina Company Limited.
+In October 2008, Warren Buffett invested $230 million for 10% of battery maker BYD Company, which also operates an electric automobile manufacturing subsidiary, and reaped over 500% return in less than one year.

 2008: Richest person in the world

-In 2008, Warren Buffett became the richest person in the world, with a net worth estimated at $62 billion by Forbes and $58 billion by Yahoo, surpassing Bill Gates.
+In 2008, Warren Buffett became the richest person in the world, with an estimated net worth of $62 billion by Forbes and $58 billion by Yahoo, surpassing Bill Gates.

-In 2009, Warren Buffett watched a Nebraska game against Oklahoma from the sideline as an honorary assistant coach and was elected to the American Philosophical Society.
+In 2009, Warren Buffett watched the game against Oklahoma from the Nebraska sideline, after being named an honorary assistant coach.
+He was also elected to the American Philosophical Society in 2009.

-2009: Ranked Second Richest Man in the United States
+2009: Second Richest Man in the United States

-In 2009, after donating billions to charity, Warren Buffett was ranked as the second richest man in the United States, with a net worth of $37 billion.
+In 2009, after donating billions of dollars to charity, Warren Buffett was ranked as the second richest man in the United States with a net worth of $37 billion.

 2010: Most Influential Global Thinker